 Fibrinogen injection is used to treat acute bleeding episodes in patients with congenital fibrinogen deficiency, including afibrinogenemia and hypofibrinogenemia.

-fibrinogen is to be given only by or under the supervision of your doctor or other health care professional.
+Fibrinogen is to be given only by or under the supervision of a doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fibrinogen, the following should be considered: